 How Foggers Work

-Foggers work by putting out a small amount of insecticide that is designed to kill airborne mosquitos.
+Foggers work by putting out a small amount of insecticide that is designed to kill airborne mosquitoes.
 While fogging is considered an extremely effective means of killing mosquitos, however it is not a 100% fix for the problem.

-Just because an area has been fogged does not mean mosquitos won’t come back in the future, especially if favorable habitats such as low spots and full ditches are present.
+Just because an area has been fogged does not mean mosquitoes won’t come back in the future, especially if favorable habitats such as low spots and full ditches are present.
 This is why foggers tend to come back to areas over and over.

 The fog itself contains an extremely small amount of pesticide, and it has to be cleared by the EPA and used by a licensed professional when done in public.